A Dog Day Itinerary for the Dog Days of Summer in Saratoga County, NY

 Breathtaking views of the southern Adirondacks await at the summit of Hadley Mountain.
 Recognized as the second highest peak in Saratoga County, Hadley Mountain is a moderate, 3-mile round-trip hike that is dog friendly.
 On your way to the top, there are a few flat areas where you can take a quick break.

 Here in Saratoga County, there's no reason to leave your four-legged friend at home when you'd like to get a bite to eat.
-From Ballston Spa to Malta and downtown Saratoga, there are many restaurants with pet-friendly patios, you just have to know where to look.
+From Ballston Spa to downtown Saratoga, there are many restaurants with pet-friendly patios, you just have to know where to look.

 Planning to begin your dog-friendly day early?
 Sink your teeth into a homemade breakfast at Iron Roost in downtown Ballston Spa.
 Open for breakfast, brunch, and lunch, Iron Roost uses the freshest and finest ingredients for their hearty menu items, such as the gourmet waffles.
 It's simple food with a fresh attitude, and you can eat outdoors with your dog by your side.